Aiven-Open/pghoard/README.rst

 specific keys are included in the backup in turn encrypted with a master RSA private/public key pair.

-PGHoard supports backing up and restoring from either a local filesystem or from various object stores (AWS S3, Azure (experimental), Ceph, Google Cloud and OpenStack Swift.)
+PGHoard supports backing up and restoring from either a local filesystem or from various object stores (AWS S3, Azure, Ceph, Google Cloud and OpenStack Swift.)

 In case you just have a single database machine, it is heavily recommended to utilize one of the object storage services to allow backup recovery even